Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Methods

-For the MDPL2 velocity field, we recover the same two scaling regimes previously identified in the density field.
+For the MDPL2 velocity field, we recovered the same two scaling regimes identified above in the density field.
 Figure~\ref{StructVeloMock} displays the structure functions for several orders $q$.
 As before, the first regime is discarded since it spans too narrow a range of scales to support a meaningful scaling analysis.
-We therefore focus on the second regime, for which $H=\zeta_v^{\mathrm{MDPL2}}(1)\approx 0.11$ and $\zeta_v^{\mathrm{MDPL2}}(2)\approx 0.16$.
-Over scales larger than $\sim 40$–$50\ h^{-1}\mathrm{ Mpc}$, we find $\zeta_v^{\mathrm{MDPL2}}(2) < 2\zeta_v^{\mathrm{MDPL2}}(1)$ across nearly one decade, indicating statistical intermittency.
-The concave dependence of $\zeta_v^{\mathrm{MDPL2}}(q)$ on $q$ (see Fig. \ref{zetaVeloMock}) further confirms the intermittent nature of the velocity field.
-A UM model provides a satisfactory fit, with $\alpha \approx 2$ (consistent with a log-normal multiplicative cascade) and $C_1 \approx 0.03$, corresponding to weak intermittency (see Fig. \ref{fitUMmockv}).
+We therefore focused on the second regime, for which $H=\zeta_v^{\mathrm{MDPL2}}(1)\approx 0.11$ and $\zeta_v^{\mathrm{MDPL2}}(2)\approx 0.16$.
+Over scales larger than $ 40$--$50\ h^{-1}\mathrm{ Mpc}$, we found $\zeta_v^{\mathrm{MDPL2}}(2) < 2\zeta_v^{\mathrm{MDPL2}}(1)$ across nearly one decade in scale, indicating statistical intermittency.
+The concave dependence of $\zeta_v^{\mathrm{MDPL2}}(q)$ on $q$ (see Fig. \ref{zetaVeloMock}) further confirmed the intermittent nature of the velocity field.
+A UM model provided a satisfactory fit, with $\alpha \approx 2$ (consistent with a log-normal multiplicative cascade) and $C_1 \approx 0.03$, corresponding to weak intermittency (see Fig. \ref{fitUMmockv}).